 Regardless of the type of siding protecting your house, it will need regular maintenance and eventually need to be replaced.
 Breaking and cracking siding as it ages is a problem you will want to address before it affects other parts of your house.
-Once it lets in a leak, the time may have already passed to address it without paying for costly fixes.
+Once it lets in a leak or bugs, the time may have already passed to address it without paying for costly fixes.

 To maintain the integrity of your home, it’s essential to replace damaged siding before harm spreads and causes more expensive structural problems.
-Trusted siding and awning contractor Polar Bear Exterior Solutions emphasizes that by regularly inspecting your home’s siding, you can get a better picture of the condition of your siding.
+Trusted siding and window contractor Polar Bear Exterior Solutions emphasizes that with a thorough evaluation of your home’s siding, you can get a better picture of the condition of your siding.
 Here’s what to look for:

 If you spot blisters or bubbling forming beneath the surface of your siding, you should note that these are red flags.
 Bubbles and blisters indicate that water has gotten trapped within the siding, which means you have a moisture problem.
 Since siding is supposed to prevent moisture from entering your home, this is a good indication that your siding is no longer doing its job.